Jesus predicts his death

-There are several references in the Synoptic Gospels (the gospels of Matthew, Mark and Luke) to Jesus predicting his future suffering, death, and resurrection, with Mark presenting three successive announcements that culminate in the final prediction of his crucifixion.
-Matthew's Gospel adds a prediction before he and his disciples enter Jerusalem, and each narrative portrays the disciples' misunderstanding as the setting for further instruction about the Passion.
+There are several references in the Synoptic Gospels (the gospels of Matthew, Mark and Luke) to Jesus predicting his own death, the first two occasions building up to the final prediction of his crucifixion.
+Matthew's Gospel adds a prediction, before he and his disciples enter Jerusalem, that he will be crucified there.

-Mark is generally dated to around 70 CE, and scholars debate whether its passion predictions preserve Jesus' words or reflect the evangelists' redaction of earlier tradition.
-The narrative framework weaves together the Son of Man language with the religious and political realities of Second Temple Jewish authorities and Roman methods of execution, while later Catholic liturgical tradition draws meaningful connections between the Markan passage and the Wisdom of Solomon.

 Gospel of Mark

 In the Gospel of Mark, generally agreed to be the earliest Gospel, written around the year 70, Jesus predicts his death three times, recorded in Mark 8:31-33, 9:30-32 and 10:32-34.
-Scholars note that this Gospel also contains verses in which Jesus appears to predict his Passion and suggest that these represent the earlier traditions available to the author.
-Some scholars, such as Walter Schmithals, suggest a redactional formulation of the author, though Schmithals states there are "vexxing questions" relating to the sayings.
+Some scholars, such as Walter Schmithals, suggest a redactional formulation of the author, but recent scholarship is increasingly skeptical of reconstructing pre-Markan tradition, and Brandon Massey describes a dead end in Markan redaction criticism.
+Massey notes that Markan redaction criticism was reliant on a form-critical model of Jesus tradition and ultimately untenable, while recent scholarship conceptualizes the gospel in terms of ancient biography instead.
+Schmithals states there are "vexxing questions" relating to the sayings.
 Meanwhile, other scholars analyze these arguments and present a different view, and believe these sayings are historical.
 Ultimately, no consensus has emerged among scholars.

 The setting for the first prediction is somewhere near Caesarea Philippi, immediately after Peter proclaims Jesus as the Messiah.
 Jesus tells his followers that "the Son of Man must suffer many things and be rejected by the elders, chief priests and teachers of the law, and that he must be killed and after three days rise again".
 When Peter objects, Jesus tells him: "Get behind me, Satan!
 You do not have in mind the things of God, but the things of men".